EXPLANATIONS

 (7) The visual magnitudes listed in the AA take into account that the Sun is not a point light source - this can be very important for Mercury, somewhat important for Venus, and of minor importance for the outer planets.
 In any case, the magnitudes listed here are close to those in the AA for the outer planets, and often for Mercury and Venus as well.

 (8) For the planets, the percent of the visible disk that is illuminated is used in calculating the planet's magnitude, but is not listed here.
 However, the illumination is a function of the phase angle which is listed.
-See the last page for a table of this percentage versus the phase angle.
+The last table of this listing shows percentage of illumination as a function of the phase angle.

 Link to ephemerides for 2023.